nandoflorestan/kerno/ROADMAP.rst

 Kerno roadmap
 =============

-Because Kerno is in its earliest release, this document is a mess.
+Because Kerno is so young, this document is a mess.
 Do not read it now; I'll tidy it up in the future.

 - Maybe the action is easier to test if it suffers automatic dependency injection?